 The power of communicating effectively shouldn’t ever be underestimated.
 Effective communication can change minds.
 It can move people, stir them.
 It can trigger tears or laughter.
 “The art of communication,” speechwriter James Hume said, “is the language of leadership.”

 Indeed, it is.

-Integrated Marketing: Modern marketing is interdisciplinary — pulling not only from communications but from business, economics, sociology, and politics.
-A marketing professional working today needs to be comfortable with a diverse team of experts, developing successful strategies for communications that incorporate approaches and ideas across sectors.
+Integrated Marketing: Modern marketing is interdisciplinary—pulling not only from communication but from business, economics, sociology, and politics.
+A marketing professional working today needs to be comfortable with a diverse team of experts, developing successful strategies for communication that incorporate approaches and ideas across sectors.

 Our marketing program prepares you for the challenges and wide opportunities of the field.
 Students thrive with experiential learning, faculty mentorships, and internship opportunities.

 Mass Media: There’s no such thing anymore as a print journalist or a TV reporter.
 All journalists are required to have a broad base of multimedia skills, and our program reflects that fact.
 Students get hands-on instruction in multimedia storytelling while also receiving foundational instruction in writing, creative direction and visual presentation.